BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 You are now ready to publish the new draft version on the Bioschemas website.

+### 4.1.
+Create a new version page

 * If you have not done so yet, clone the [Bioschemas website repository](https://github.com/BioSchemas/bioschemas.github.io) so you have a local copy
 * Open your local copy in your preferred editor
 * Go to `_profiles/<your profile>`, in this case `_profiles/ScholarlyArticle`
 * Create a copy of the latest profile, in our case it is 0.2-DRAFT-2020_12_03.html
 * Rename the copy so it reflects the new draft version, in our case it would be 0.3-DRAFT.html (having the dates as part of the draft name is no longer needed/desired)

+### 4.2.
+Update the redirects

-* Updating the redirects depends on the status of the previous version
+Updating the redirects depends on the status of the previous version
 * If the previous version is a draft profile then remove the `redirect_from` property
 * If the previous version is a release then the `redirect_from` property should be updated to

 ```yaml
 redirect_from: